 Side Effects of Targeted Therapy

-Targeted therapy drugs don’t have the same effect on the body as do chemotherapy drugs, but they can still cause side effects.
-Common side effects of targeted therapy include diarrhea, liver problems (such as hepatitis and elevated liver enzymes), problems with blood clotting and wound healing, and high blood pressure.
+Targeted therapy doesn’t have the same effect on the body as do chemotherapy drugs, but they can still cause side effects.
+Side effects of targeted therapies can include diarrhea, liver problems (such as hepatitis and elevated liver enzymes), nerve damage, high blood pressure and problems with blood clotting and wound healing.

 Managing Digestive Tract Symptoms